 In an instant parking lot accidents can result in injury to both patrons and employees.
 With a high volume of automobile traffic, damage to vehicles and buildings may occur at some point.

 Slips and Falls

 The busy environment of a restaurant, with servers, quickly coming and going creates the potential for slips and falls.
 Spills, greasy floors, a buckled mat or other obstacles can send an employee or customer to the hospital.

 Blinds or tinted windows help keep customers comfortable.
 The downside of these items is that they can also create a cover for criminals.
 They may take these as an invitation to commit a robbery.

 The average restaurant has all the ingredients for a dangerous fire – hot equipment, open flames, natural gas, cooking oil, cleaning products and a large supply of paper products.
 There are thousands of restaurant fires each year, according to FEMA, the average loss per fire is $23,000, but this number can often be much higher.

 Thankfully, very few people die in restaurant fires, but the most damage is done to the business operation.
 In 43% of restaurant fires, the cost is large enough to force a restaurant to close, at least temporarily if not permanently.

 Fire extinguishers and automated fire alarms and suppression systems are a must for every business in order to ensure restaurant safety.

 First, security devices such as video cameras and access controls can reduce risk.
 Panic buttons shorten response times and save lives in the case of a robbery.
-Security cameras can be useful to identify thieves.
+Security cameras can be useful to identity thieves.
 A combination of a Point-of-Sale (POS) system with video recording can help prevent the majority of employee theft, saving your business thousands of dollars.